Shooting sports in Canada

-Shooting sports in Canada are practised across the country at recreational and competitive levels, including internationally and at the Olympics.
+Shooting sports in Canada are practiced across the country at recreational and competitive levels, including internationally and at the Olympics.
 Each province has its own organizations that govern the various disciplines.
 Many of the disciplines are connected nationally and some are part of larger international organizations.

 History of shooting sports in Canada

+Shooting sports in Canada have a distinguished history, largely shaped by the Dominion of Canada Rifle Association (DCRA), founded on April 1, 1868.
+The DCRA unified various rifle associations to promote marksmanship nationwide.
+Its first Annual Prize Meeting in Montreal drew over 900 competitors.

+Canadian shooters have competed in England since 1870, with the DCRA team’s first appearance at Wimbledon in 1872.
+The DCRA established the Canadian Pavilion at Bisley Camp in 1897, providing a base for Canadian marksmen at the Imperial Meeting3.

+The DCRA’s National Range was initially at Rockcliffe, moving to the Connaught Ranges in 1921.
+These ranges have hosted the Annual Prize Meeting almost every year, except during the World Wars.

+Today, the DCRA continues to foster rifle shooting in Canada, conducting Service Rifle matches and a Winter Postal Programme for Cadets.
+Support from the Government of Canada has been instrumental in the DCRA’s ongoing mission to advance the sport of shooting.

 National shooting organizations

-The Canadian Shooting Sports Association and the National Firearms Association are Canada's main firearm advocacy associations.
+The Canadian Shooting Sports Association, Canadian Coalition for Firearm Rights, and the National Firearms Association are Canada's main firearm advocacy associations.
 They work at the national level to promote and protect the shooting sports.
 These organizations were created in reaction to increasing laws and regulations governing ownership and use of firearms in Canadian society.
 They are independent of one another, but share the common goals of promoting firearm culture, education, and safety.

 Canadian Shooting Sports Association

 The Canadian Shooting Sports Association (CSSA) was formed by the merger of the Ontario Handgun Association (OHA) and the Ontario Smallbore Federation (OSF).
 The CSSA is a national organization with representation and membership in every province and claims over 30,000 members.
 The CSSA supports, promotes, and sponsors all shooting sports and is politically active at the provincial and federal levels of government.